 6.47.1 Applicability to language

 The vulnerability as described in ISO/IEC 24772-1 subclause 6.47 is mitigated in Python, which has documented API’s for interfacing with other languages.
 In particular, Python has an API that extends Python using libraries coded in C or C++.
 The library or libraries are then imported into a Python module and used in the same manner as a module written in Python.
 The full API exposed to the “C” language by the CPython reference interpreter is documented in the “Python/C API Reference Manual”.
-The section in the Python/C API Reference Manual entitled “Extending Python with C or C++” provides a low level example of writing an extension module from scratch using that API.
+The section in the Python/C API Reference Manual entitled “Extending Python with C or C++” provides a low-level example of writing an extension module from scratch using that API.

 Conversely, code written in C or C++ can embed Python.
 The standard for embedding Python is documented in “Embedding Python in Another Application”.

+Writing Python extension modules by hand is error-prone, and highly likely to lead to reference counting errors, memory leaks, dangling pointers, out-of-bounds memory accesses, and similar problems.

+Note that Python maintainers recommend that developers use existing libraries and tools that automatically generate the Python interface code from simpler descriptions of intent, such as those covered in [xx] https://packaging.python.org/guides/packaging-binary-extensions/ such as Cython, cffi, and SWIG.

 6.47.2 Guidance to language users

 Follow the guidance contained in ISO/IEC 24772-1 subclause 47.5, especially when interfacing to a language without a predefined API.

-Do not write Python extension modules by hand, as doing so is error-prone, and highly likely to lead to reference counting errors, memory leaks, dangling pointers, out-of-bounds memory accesses, and similar problems.

-Note that Python maintainers recommend that developers use existing libraries and tools that automatically generate the Python interface code from simpler descriptions of intent, such as those covered in https://packaging.python.org/guides/packaging-binary-extensions/ such as Cython, cffi, and SWIG.
+Avoid writing Python extension modules by hand.

 Where available, use existing interface libraries that bridge between Python and the extension module language, for example, PyO3 for Rust, pybind11 for C++.